-The group of 11 Pakistanis walked 11 days, mainly on snow covered ground, from Bihać (BIH) towards Rijeka (HRV).
-By Walking through the forests during the days and on the road during the night, they covered a distance between 30 and 35 km per day.
+The group of 11 walked for 11 days, mainly on snow covered ground, from Bihać (BIH) towards Rijeka (HRV).
+By walking through the forests during the days and on the road during the night, they covered a distance between 30 and 35 km per day.
 On their way, they saw many wild animals.
-Near Rijeka (HRV), 10 km before the Italian border near Trieste (ITA), and 3 km before the Slovenian border, six Croatian officers in camouflage uniform caught them during the day.
-Four of the 11 started to run away, but three officers immediately chased them and caught all.
+Near Rijeka (HRV), six Croatian officers in light green uniform caught them.
+Four of the 11 started to run away, but three officers immediately chased them and caught them all.

 “Stop running, why are you running?!”

 One of them shot a bullet in the air.